FIPS 140-3 is here.

 What does FIPS 140-3 mean for the federal government and its vendors?

 FIPS 140-3 will exist alongside FIPS 140-2 for some time; FIPS 140-2 validation will continue for a year after FIPS 140-3 validation goes into effect.
 There’s also a 5-year sunset period on FIPS 140-2 certificates.
 So although testing for FIPS 140-3 can start immediately, agencies don’t need to jump into FIPS 140-3 with both feet immediately.

 That said, this update is long overdue, considering the rate at which technology evolves.
 Government agencies and their contractors are in particular need of updated standards; vendors to the U.S. government retain a wealth of unclassified but sensitive information.
 Therefore, they’re a prime target for intelligence-gathering efforts by foreign nations.
 In my 10 years of intelligence contracting experience, I have always considered government vendors and contractors as the weakest link of security and information leaks.

 Government on-site premise security has always been top-notch — especially post-Snowden — but that security doesn’t always extend to the contractors’ premises.
 Even when there were strong supply chain and third-party risk professionals working for the agency, there still seemed to exist a ripe opportunity for sophisticated actors to get a foothold in the nation’s most secure networks.

 Compliance with FIPS 140-3 is important, but remember; it is just a standard.

 While baselines and standards serve as a good starting point for both manufacturers and buyers of hardware, they need to be viewed as just that: a good starting point, but not the end-all, be-all to the security of that product.

-Your commitment to security needs to go beyond FIPS certification; but this new updated standard is an excellent place to start.
+Your commitment to security needs to go beyond FIPS certification, but this newly updated standard is an excellent place to start.